rackerlabs/rackspace-how-to/content/rackspace-email/change-your-rackspace-email-password.md

 After changing your password, don’t forget to update your email password on your mobile device and any email clients that use the Rackspace email account.

-For information on how to reset a forgotten Rackspace email password, see the [Rackspace email password recovery FAQ](https://support.rackspace.com/how-to/rackspace-email-password-recovery-faq/).
+For information on how to reset a forgotten Rackspace Email password, see the [Rackspace Email password recovery FAQ](https://support.rackspace.com/how-to/rackspace-email-password-recovery-faq/).